WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/02_Mutation_Calling/mutation_calling_exercises.md

     -o TCRBOA2-Normal.region.bam
 ```

-Expected runtime: 30-50 minutes for whole exome chr22 (Very fast for sample).
+Expected runtime: 30-50 minutes for whole exome chr22; very fast for targeted data.

+### Sorting our BAM file

 The `samtools sort` command will write a sorted BAM file (since the default output of BWA is unsorted SAM).
 Sorting means that alignments appear in the file in their order along the genome (i.e., the 1st position of chromosome 1 is
 at the start of the file and the last alignment in the file will be on the last chromosome).
-This makes it possible to
-index our BAM later.
+This makes it possible to index our BAM later.

 Let's check if our BAM is valid - we can do so with `samtools quickcheck`: